Hobit2002/TracheoSpeech_ASR/README.md

   </a>
 </div>

 This repository contains the code and procedures used to develop an automatic speech recognition (ASR) system tailored for a patient with a severe speech impediment.
 The impairment is due to a permanent tracheal stoma and/or neurological damage.
-We achieve near-healthy accuracy for smaller Whisper models and in-domain data.
+We achieve near-healthy accuracy for smaller Whisper models and in-domain data (0.35 WER for Whisper base when teacher-forcing).

 For detailed introduction to this repository, read the [thesis.pdf](thesis.pdf) document.